 - It does not matter how much or how often a user changes an eligible file during an epoch.
 The versioning process captures the file in whatever state it is in at the end of the epoch.
 A user does not have direct control over which files are versioned, when the versioning occurs, or what the state of any file is when the epoch ends and the file versions are copied to the archive database. - Versioned files typically have a limited lifetime in the archive.
 You configure a Delete Policy that sets the maximum keep time and the maximum number of versions to retain.
-The Delete Policy for volumes can be configured to allow indefinite retention of at least one most recent file version of a current file. - To retrieve file versions using the NSS File Version Utility, users must download and install the NSS File Version utility on their Windows 2000/XP/ Vista or SLED 10/ SLED 10 SP1 workstations.
+The Delete Policy for volumes can be configured to allow indefinite retention of at least one most recent file version of a current file. - To retrieve file versions using the NSS File Version Utility, users must download and install the NSS File Version utility on their Windows Vista/7/8/8.1/10 workstations.

-NOTE: If the filename or directory name contains non-english characters, NSS File Version Utility fails to restore versions to a different location on Windows 2000/ XP/ Vista workstation.
+NOTE: If the filename or directory name contains non-english characters, NSS File Version Utility fails to restore versions to a different location on Windows Vista/7/8/8.1/10 workstation.
 Instead you can use NetStorage to restore files to a different location.

-• To retrieve file versions using Novell NetStorage, users must have a workstation with a compatible Web browser and a network or Internet connection to the Novell NetStorage server.
+To retrieve file versions using Novell NetStorage, users must have a workstation with a compatible Web browser and a network or Internet connection to the Novell NetStorage server.